 A Google search on the word “tribulation” yields front page results about the Tribulation (capital “T”) or even the Great Tribulation.
 Whether it’s talked about as ‘a tribulation’, ‘the Tribulation’, or even the ‘Great Tribulation’, it all revolves around [more]

 God’s irresistible grace, also referred to as the ‘effectual call’ in the Westminster Confession of Faith, is probably better known as “irresistible grace”.
 It represents the “I” in “TULIP” – a broader collection of doctrines ascribed [more]

 A literal return of King David is a tenant of much of the modern religious thought today.
 Purveyors of premillennial doctrine, such as David Jeremiah, teach that King David will return in the flesh to rule alongside Jesus during the [more]

 Central to this question of will Elijah return is a prophecy given by Malachi.
 Elijah was a prophet that lived during the final days of the judges, just before the first King Saul was installed over the twelve tribes of [more]

 So much is made today about the Antichrist (capital “A”).
-A search on YouTube for prognosticators about the person of the Antichrist – his appearing, his personality, his birthplace, etc. etc. – will garner videos with [more]
+A search on YouTube for prognosticators about “Who is the Antichrist” – his appearing, his personality, his birthplace, etc. etc. – will garner videos with hundreds [more]